Military history of the Mali Empire: The rise of Kaabu

 In 1537, the farimba of Kaabu severed ties with the Mali Empire to form his own state.
 This left Mali in control of little more than its own Mandinka heartland.
 The Kaabu Empire would carry on much of Mali's military tradition, but they would reserve the title of mansa for themselves from now on.
 By 1578 they had absorbed Mali's coastal provinces of Casa and Bati cutting off Mali from trade with Portugal.

 The sack of Niani

 The accession of Askiya Isma’il in 1537, marked the end of peaceable relations between Songhay and Mali.
 They renewed attacks on their old rival until they reached central Mali.
 Finally in 1545, Mansa Mahmud III was forced to flee the capital of Niani as Kurminafari (and later Askia) Dawud sacked the city.
-Upon the advice of his brother Askiya Muhammad Dawud did not chase the mansa's smaller force into the mountains and hills and instead bivouacked in the city for some seven days.
+Upon the advice of his brother Askiya Ishaq, Dawud did not chase the mansa's smaller force into the mountains and hills and instead bivouacked in the city for some seven days.
 During this time, Kurminafari Dawud announced to his soldiers that whoever wished to answer a call of nature should do so in the royal palace.
 By the seventh day, the entire palace was filled with excrement despite its great size.
 Mali's humiliation was now complete.